 Reading labels can be tricky, as not all the ingredients legally need to be listed on the label.
 There are a few tell-tale signs, though, to understand the likelihood of a product containing harmful ingredients.
 If you’re buying your household products from a major department, grocery, or drug store… chances are they have several harmful ingredients, even if labeled “100% natural” or “green.”

-Once you can identify harmful chemicals in your home and swap them out for safer (or DIY) options, you’ll notice feeling lighter, feeling happier, feeling more capable, feeling more productive, feeling more focused, and enjoying more natural energy along with better quality sleep.
+Once you can identify harmful chemicals in your home and swap them out for safer (or DIY) options, you’ll notice feeling lighter, happier, more capable, more productive, more focused, and enjoying more natural energy and better quality sleep.

-Let’s take a moment to see a quick summary of how to embrace a healthier lifestyle at home and make sure you are ready and on the right path to stay healthy while working at home.
+Let’s take a moment to see a quick summary of how to embrace a healthier lifestyle at home and ensure you are ready and on the right path to stay healthy while working at home.

-Find what motivates you – What reason motivates YOU to make the changes you need to be healthier may not motivate someone else, and that is ok.
+Find what motivates you.
+What motivates YOU to make the changes you need to be healthier may not motivate someone else, which is okay.
 What is important is that you are honest with yourself about your wellness goals, whether those goals involve weight, physical well-being, mental well-being, decreasing stress levels, or any other reason you may have.